No products in the cart.

 - Stamps and an ink pad

-- A small bag for delivering
+- A small bag for “delivering”

 I found this kind of play worked best (for 1 or multiple kids) set up as separate stations.
 If you’re working 1-on-1 with kids, the separate spaces allow them to easily visualize all the steps.
 When they get tired of one activity, they can move right on to the next.
-For a group of littles, separate stations gives them each an individual “job” that they can trade off and circle through.
+For a group of littles, separate stations give them each an individual “job” that they can trade off and circle through.

 Start by collecting some assorted treasures from your yard or garden.
 Look for things that can easily be cut or torn apart.
-Using pastels, markers or other mark-making materials, you can write or draw on your leaves.
+Using pastels, markers, or other mark-making materials, you can write or draw on your leaves.
 Scribbles and swirls make perfect mouse messages! 🙂

 For some great cutting-skill practice we cut leaves into mouse-sized “postcards”, pulled pinecones and flower petals apart to make letters, and collected crabapple “packages.”

 Once sorted, each piece of mail can be stamped and scanned before it goes into the “mailbag.”
 No special stamp is needed as long as you can use it with a satisfying amount of force and flourish.
-And pretty much any old thing can makes a good scanner when accompanied with a loud “beep!”
+And pretty much any old thing can become a good scanner when accompanied with a loud “beep!”